aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/020_create-spoke-cluster/010-provision-spoke.md

 ### 5. Copy variable values file to the cluster

-We copy and reeset the addons, so that we enable when required
+We copy and reset the addons, so that we enable when required

 ```bash
 cp ~/environment/terraform.tfvars ~/environment/spoke/terraform.tfvars